All for One (The Screaming Jets album)

-All for One is the debut album by Australian hard rock band The Screaming Jets which was released in April 1991.
+All for One is the debut album by Australian hard rock band the Screaming Jets, released in April 1991.
 It peaked at No. 2 on the ARIA Charts.

 The album was re-recorded in 2021 and released in October 2021 as All for One (30 Year Anniversary Edition), which debuted at number 4 on the ARIA Charts.

 Background

 The Screaming Jets are a hard rock group that formed in January 1989 in Newcastle with singer Dave Gleeson, drummer Brad Heaney, guitarist Richard Lara, guitarist Grant Walmsley and bass guitarist Paul Woseen.
 Their first performance was at a Newcastle pub in March.
 The band won the inaugural National Band Competition run by youth radio broadcaster Triple J in November.
-They relocated to Sydney by early 1990 and supported The Angels on a national tour.
+They relocated to Sydney by early 1990 and supported the Angels on a national tour.
 In May, they signed with independent label, rooArt.
 Their debut extended play (EP), The Scorching Adventures of the Screaming Jets, was issued in December.

-In April 1991, The Screaming Jets released their debut studio album All for One which peaked at No. 2 on the Australian Recording Industry Association (ARIA) Albums Chart.
+In April 1991, the Screaming Jets released their debut studio album All for One which peaked at No. 2 on the Australian Recording Industry Association (ARIA) Albums Chart.
 It was produced by Steve James and released by rooArt in Australia, Germany and United States as a CD, cassette and LP album.
 The US release has an alternative cover.
 It reached the Top 50 on the ARIA End of Year Albums Chart for 1991.

 The album's lead single, "Better", peaked at number 4 on the ARIA Singles Chart.
 Two top 40 singles, "Stop the World" and "Shine On" followed.
-The controversial track "F.R.C." ("Fat Rich Cunts") was a crowd favourite and released in USA and Canada.
+The controversial track "F.R.C." ("Fat Rich Cunts") was a crowd favourite and released in USA and Canada, But due to its use of explicit language, the song was not included on the US/Canada release of “All For One.”
 Gleeson would dedicate the song to Michael Gudinski or Russ Hinze at concerts.
-At times, "F.R.C." was performed by guest vocalists from Mortal Sin, The Choirboys or The Angels.
+At times, "F.R.C." was performed by guest vocalists from Mortal Sin, the Choirboys or the Angels.